AnkitJha13/Home-hub/README.md

 # Home Hub

-Home Hub W is a React-based booking management system designed to provide a seamless experience for managing bookings.
+Home Hub is a React-based booking management system designed to provide a seamless experience for managing bookings.
 This project enables users to perform essential CRUD operations while ensuring efficient filtering, pagination, and secure authentication.

 ## Website Link